COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-python-library.md

 ### Example
 An example on how to use the library is given below.
-For more examples and the source code, we will refer to the Github page of the [SOARCA-Fin-python-library](https://github.com/COSSAS/SOARCA-FIN-python-library).
+For more examples and the source code, we will refer to the Github page of the [SOARCA-Fin-python-library](https://github.com/COSSAS/SOARCA-FIN-python-library), where we provide `/examples` folder.

 ```python
 def capability_pong_callback(command: Command) -> ResultStructure: